BermanOmri/DeepLearningCourse/Hw1/README.md

 After several sensitivity testings over the different arguments, it appeared that none had a truly significant effect over the final results, so the default parameters were used  (epsilon= 1e−5, momentum=0.1).
 For evaluating the test-set, the batch normalization parameters (γ,β) were kept static.

 ## How to Train:
-python hw1final.py Train nEpochs regMethod printProgress saveWeights
+python hw1final.py Train nEpochs regMethod printProgress saveWeights\n
-where:
+Args:
   * nEpochs  - the number of epochs used for training
   * regMethod - the used regularization method, one of {No_Regularization, Droput, Weight_Decay, Batch_Normalization}
   * printProgress - flag for printing the accuracy while training (True/False)